 We carry out identification checks on our clients to mitigate the risk of money laundering that is inherently linked to modern slavery.

-During 2019 we delivered mandatory training for all those who are involved in procurement and recruitment roles.
-We will continue to ensure that those people receive regular training on a bi-annual basis, or as the need is identified.
+Despite none of our suppliers being deemed as high risk we will continue to ensure that those people who are involved in procurement and recruitment roles receive training on a risk based basis, or as the need is identified.
 All employees are encouraged to identify and report any potential breaches of the organisation’s anti-slavery and human trafficking policy.

 During the last financial year, we have:

 We have taken internal procedural steps to further address the risks of money laundering which continues to be linked to human trafficking.
 We have done this by engaging with our electronic identification checks supplier and agreed new terms which provide a higher level of checking to further mitigate the risk.

 Louise Workman - CEO

 Carl Steele - Compliance Officer for Legal Practice